jarun/ddgr/README.md

 GPLv3

 # Current status
-Initial stage, under heavy development.
+Initial stage.
 Code (including help) is based on [googler](https://github.com/jarun/googler) at the moment.

     $ ddgr KEYWORD [KEYWORD ...]
 searches DuckDuckGo for the keywords and fetches the first 30 results.
 Navigation doesn't work.